Looking for a go-to agreed-upon CDP definition from industry experts — the answer to the still-popular question: “What is a customer data platform?”

 The point is this: Start with your use cases so you can narrow down the vendors for your short list.
 One way you can do this is by using tools like our CDP Proficiency Framework.

 You’ll come across myriad CDP definitions in your Googling.
 What it really boils down to during your CDP research, though, is finding a platform that fits your unique data needs.

 Already know a CDP is best for your business?
-Download our eBook to discover how you can properly pitch the marketing technology to your C-suite.
+Download our CDP business case eBook to learn how to effectively pitch the technology to your C-suite.